Grepsy/lgswitch/README.md

 - **Keyboard connected** → Switches to HDMI 2
 - **Keyboard disconnected** → Switches to HDMI 3

-Ideal for KVM switch users who want their TV to automatically follow which computer is selected.

 ## Features

 - Monitors specific USB keyboard by Vendor/Product ID